surfscape/surfscape/src/news/content/new-beginnings.md

 ## New Member

 Yes, SurfScape is not a one-person project anymore!
 I've started SurfScape with a different name back in 2022 as a service provider for the Neocities community, now in 2025 we've expanded.
 My best friend [Fl1x1n](https://github.com/Fl1x1n/) decided to join the project and with that brought [Nuage](http://localhost:8080/projects/nuage/) to SurfScape's portfolio.
-I'm hoping that in a near future more people can come in into the project and grow their ideas with the us.
-Until then welcome the new member!
+I'm hoping that in a near future more people can come in into the project and grow their ideas with us.
+Until then, welcome the new member!

 ## Expansion and Close-up